Always on Duty: Production

-The DEFA Commission reviewed 58 scripts that were proposed for filming in the years 1959/60.
-Four of those were dubbed as "aesthetic films", and were all centered on portraying Christians as backward and reactionary.
-Out of the four, State Secretary of Cinema Erich Wendt authorized one script, that became the basis to Always on Duty.
-Although the picture was produced, the improvement in church and state relations in East Germany during 1960 prompted several changes in the plot, and the picture's antagonists were not presented as devout Catholics.
+The DEFA Commission reviewed 58 scripts proposed for filming in the years 1959/60.
+Four of those were considered "aesthetic films", and were all centered on portraying Christians as backward and reactionary.
+The one script eventually authorized by State Secretary of Cinema Erich Wendt evolved into Always on Duty.
+However, the improvement in church and state relations in East Germany during 1960 prompted several changes in the plot, and the antagonists were not presented as devout Catholics.

 Reception

 Miera and Antonin Liehm cited Zu Jeder Stunde as one of DEFA's "contemporary socialist films."
 The Der Monat journal's critic wrote that while viewing the film, "the public could be impressed by the alertness of the Border Troops."
-The German Film Lexicon regarded it as "unassuming, propagandistic, not persuading and artistically weak, as well as full of stereotypes."
+The German Film Lexicon regarded it as "unassuming, propagandistic, unpersuasive and artistically weak, as well as full of stereotypes."